Skip to content

 Install the ParaView Client

-The first step is to install ParaView.
-It is recommended that you use the binaries provided by Kitware on your workstation matching the NERSC installed version.
+The first step is to install ParaView on your local machine.
+It is recommended that you use the binaries provided by Kitware on your workstation matching the NERSC installed versions.
 This ensures client-server compatibility.
-The version number that you install must identically match the version installed at NERSC.
+The version number that you install must identically match the version you intend to connect to at NERSC.

 System ParaView Version Status